lauracarpaciu/Bank_Marketing/README.md

 Explore the data:

 Visualisation of the data;

 Data clean up:

 -  this will mean removing orphan values, aberrations or other anomalies

 Data grouping:

 - taking many data points and transforming into an aggregated data point

 Data enhancing:

 - adding other aspects of the data derived from own, or from external sources

 Splitting the data in train and test data:

 - split each of the train and test data into inputs and outputs.
 Typically, a problem will have many inputs and a few outputs

 Model the data;

 Model evaluation;

 Communicate and visualize the results;

+Other parameters here(model evaluation):

+Mean absolute error: link to: https://en.wikipedia.org/wiki/Mean_absolute_error

+Root-mean-square deviation: link to : https://en.wikipedia.org/wiki/Root-mean-square_deviation